 "Many recruiting managers with woefully under-performing programs think they have great programs and are somewhat shocked when they learn that, on average across all industries, 1:3 hires come from employee referral and that it is no longer uncommon for more than half of all external hires to come from employee referral in organizations with leading talent management functions..."

-Successful Employee Referral Programs
+Elements of Successful Employee Referral Programs

 In his studies, Dr. Sullivan finds consistent factors in successful employee referral programs.
 Among them, are these: